Tutorial

 --from {entities,columns}

 Source of truth for this rebuild.
-Default entities regenerates the display cells from the entities JSON.
-Pass columns to do the reverse: regenerate the entities JSON from individual cells (use after editing task / run / session cells in a spreadsheet).
+Default entities regenerates the display cells from the entities JSON; columns does the reverse (use after editing task / run / session cells in a spreadsheet).

 --dry-run